Globski/AirBnB_clone_v3/README.md

-# AirBnB Clone - The Console
+HBNB - The Console
-The console is the first segment of the AirBnB project at Holberton School that will collectively cover fundamental concepts of higher level programming.
-The goal of AirBnB project is to eventually deploy our server a simple copy of the AirBnB Website(HBnB).
-A command interpreter is created in this segment to manage objects for the AirBnB(HBnB) website.
+This repository contains the third version of the AirBnB clone project.
+This version includes a RESTful API built using Flask and SQLAlchemy, which supports CRUD operations for different models (States, Cities, Amenities, Places, Reviews, and Users).

 #### Functionalities of this command interpreter:
 * Create a new object (ex: a new User or a new Place)